Labsmore/pyuscope/README.md

 # Why?

-Originally I needed to support specialized hardware and had a burning hated for Java which is used by MicroManager, the flagship FOSS microchip software.
+Originally I needed to support specialized hardware and wasn't enthusiastic to use Java for MicroManager, the flagship FOSS microchip software.
-I've warmed up to Java slightly, and its possible MicroManager is a better fit for most people.
-However, I've been using this workflow for years now, and will probably continue to do so
+In general the security and lab automation communities continue to revolve around Python which makes integrating various instruments easy into my workflows.

 # Version history